Francis Leveson Bertie, 1st Viscount Bertie of Thame1

 Consanguinity Index=0.0%

 Madeline Caroline Frances Eden Campbell was the daughter of Maj.-Gen. Sir Guy Campbell, 1st Bt. and Pamela FitzGerald.2 She married Hon.
-Percy Scawen Wyndham, son of George Wyndham, 1st Baron Leconfield and Mary Fanny Blunt, on 16 October 1860.1 She died on 8 March 1920.1
+Percy Scawen Wyndham, son of George Wyndham, 1st Baron Leconfield of Leconfield and Mary Fanny Blunt, on 16 October 1860.1 She died on 8 March 1920.1

 Her married name became Wyndham.